-In addition to the above mentioned criteria, implementation of IFRS 9 from 1 January 2018 specifies additional criteria for derecognition of financial liability when the contractual terms are modified, while cash flows of modified liability are significantly changed.
+In addition to the above mentioned criteria, implementation of IFRS 9 specifies additional criteria for derecognition of financial liability when the contractual terms are modified, while cash flows of modified liability are significantly changed.
 In that case, new financial liability is based on the modified terms and is recognised at fair value.
 Difference between carrying amount of financial liability and new financial liability with modified terms is recognised in profit or loss.

-3.4.3.
-Classification of Financial Instruments
+3.4.3 Classification of Financial Instruments

-From 1 January 2018, in accordance with IFRS 9, the classification of financial assets into individual categories sets out the rules for their initial recognition and subsequent measurement of the value of those assets, as well as the accounting treatment of the effects of the change in value upon subsequent measurement and impairment of the value of financial assets, based on two criteria that have the same importance in determining the category for classification:
+In accordance with IFRS 9, the classification of financial assets into individual categories sets out the rules for their initial recognition and subsequent measurement of the value of those assets, as well as the accounting treatment of the effects of the change in value upon subsequent measurement and impairment of the value of financial assets, based on two criteria that have the same importance in determining the category for classification: